SHogenboom/yOUrEmail/README.md

 # yOUrEmail

-The Teachers of the Psychology Department of the Open Universiteit (NLD) receive the to-be-graded papers via their work e-mail.
+The teachers of the Theory, Methods, and Statistics Department of the Open Universiteit (NLD) receive the to-be-graded papers via their work e-mail.
+The graded papers are then sent for inspection and forwarded to the exam committee.

-The purpose of this package is to deal with all manual steps outlined below.
+The purpose of this package is to replace as many of the manual steps outlined below.

+deal with all manual steps outlined below.

-> See the `workflow` vignette for step-by-step instructions and code examples.
+> See the `workflow` vignettea for step-by-step instructions and code examples.

-## Current -Manual- Workflow
+## Current Workflow

 1. [`get_submission_emails`] Receive an E-mail from `submit@oupsy.nl` which contains:
     * The submission date; determines the deadline for grading (+20 working days)